inorbit-ai/edge-sdk/README.md

 InOrbit Cloud SDK
 ---

-The InOrbit Cloud SDK allows Javascript programs to communicate with the **InOrbit Platform**.
+The InOrbit Cloud SDK allows Javascript programs to communicate with the **InOrbit Platform** on behalf of robots - providing robot data and handling robot actions.
 It's goal is to ease the integration between InOrbit and any other software that handles robot data.